 5.5.
 TRANSACTIONS INVOLVING SHARES OWNED BY CORPORATE OFFICERS, SENIOR MANAGERS AND THEIR KIN IN THE PREVIOUS FISCAL YEAR

-During 2013, Raphaël Tréguier, Managing Director of the Company, filed the following disclosures with the AMF pursuant to the provisions of Articles 223-24 et seq of the AMF's General Regulations:
+During 2014, no disclosures were filed with the AMF pursuant to the provisions of Articles 223 24 et seg of the AMF's General Regulations.